-3 Decomposability of nBPP processes
+3.1 Decomposability of nBPP Processes

-Each nBPP processes $\Delta$ can be easily decomposed into a parallel product of primes-all what has to be done is a construction of a bisimilar canonical process (see [Chr93]).
+Each nBPP processes Δ can be easily decomposed into a parallel product of primes-all that has to be done is a construction of a bisimilar canonical process (see [6]).

-Theorem 1.
-Let $\Delta$ be a nBPP process.
-It is decidable whether $\Delta$ is prime and if not, its decomposition into primes can be effectively constructed.
+Theorem 13 Let Δ be a nBPP process.
+It is decidable whether Δ is prime and if not, its decomposition into primes can be effectively constructed.

-Proof: By induction on $n = |\Delta|$ :
+PROOF.
+By induction on $n = |\Delta|$:

-As each normed regular process in normal form can be seen as a nBPP process in GNF, Theorem 1 (and especially its constructive proof) can be used also for regular nBPA processes (see Proposition 1).
-In the next section we can thus concentrate on non-regular nBPA processes.
+As each normed regular process in normal form can be seen as a nBPP process in GNF (see Definition 4 and 5), the previous theorem (and especially its constructive proof) can also be used in case of regular nBPA processes-remember that regularity of nBPA processes is decidable and regular nBPA processes can be transformed into normal form specified in Definition 5 effectively (see Proposition 6).
+However, it is not clear how to decompose non-regular nBPA processes; this is the problem we concentrate on in the rest of this paper.

-4 Decomposability of nBPA processes
+3.2 Decomposability of nBPA Processes